Inside 99designs: How to run a successful design contest

 The first thing you’ll want to do once you launch your contest is invite some designers.

-To invite a designer to a contest, view their profile then click the “Invite to contest” button.
+To invite a designer to a contest, view their profile then click the “Invite to work” button.
+From there, you will have an option to send them a message requesting they participate in your contest.

-Make your invites stand out to designers by changing the subject to something different.
-If possible, send a personalized message along with it.
+Make your invites stand out by sending a personalized message.
 You may even want compliment a specific design of theirs that you like — a little flattery can go a long way.

 By doing this, you’re showing the designer that you’ve noticed their talent and have taken the time to specifically reach out to them.
 You’ll be a much more appealing client to work with than someone who looks like they’ve sent the same invitation to dozens of designers.